-Sometimes the temperament traits that make a dog unsuitable for guide dog work are the specific traits ideal for detection, law enforcement or other service dog work. (see below)
+Sometimes the very temperament traits that make a dog unsuitable for guide dog work are the specific traits ideal for detection, law enforcement, or other service dog work.

 Guiding Eyes has a number of requirements that affiliated agencies, other guide dog schools and service dog organizations must meet, including:

-- Provide excellent care to the dog throughout training and final placement
+- Providing excellent care to the dog throughout training and final placement.

-- Return the dog to Guiding Eyes for adoption if the dog fails to graduate from the training program.
+- Returning the dog to Guiding Eyes for adoption if the dog fails to graduate from the training program.